-Our current enzyme, moLRP shows remarkable activity against the QS molecules of P. fluorescens with an optimized activity in pH 8 and high stability at high temperatures but loses 50% of its residual activity at temperatures below 55°C. Therefore, considering that milk and dairy products have lower pH values, around 6.7, and are kept at low temperatures, using moLRP to inhibit milk spoilage requires its optimization at these conditions.
-For this, we will use directed enzyme evolution, a well-established method in the Afriat-Jurnou group, in multiple iterations to evolve variants with optimized efficiency at lower pH and broad temperature ranges.
-For that, genetic libraries based on moLRP lactonase will be constructed using the “GeneMorph II Random mutagenesis calibrated to produce an average of 4-5 non-synonymous mutations in the coding region will be used to diversify the sequence of moLRP.
-Following the mutagenic PCR, libraries will be cloned into pMal-c2x expression vector, and following verification, the resulting plasmids will be transformed into E. coli-BL21 (DE3) cells, and plated on LB plates.
-In each round of screening, approximately 600 randomly chosen single colonies will be picked to inoculate 500 μl LB and grown overnight at 37oC with shaking in 96 deep-well plates.
-The overnight cultures were will be used to inoculate (1:20 dilution) 500 μl of the same media in 96 deep-well plates.
-Following induction with IPTG cultures will grow overnight at 30oC.
-Following overnight expression, the cells will be lysed for library screening with 0.1 mM Thio-buthyl-γ-butyric-lactone (TBBL), using 5,5′-dithiobis 2-nitrobenzoic acid (DTNB) as a free thiol indicator (Ellman's reagent), at pH level lower than the pH optimum observed for the moLRP, which is 8, as shown in the preliminary results.
-Screening in lower pH will be gradual, starting from ph 7.5, and lowering the pH of the activity buffer by 0.5 in each round.
-From each round, the encoding genes of several variants presenting 2 fold increase in the activity, will be used as a starting point for the next round of mutagenesis and screening.
-Following several rounds of evolution, aiming at obtaining variants with pH optimum at the range of 6, the best variants will be sent for sequencing, recombinantly expressed in a large scale, purified, and biochemically characterized as described in Aim 3.
-All the biochemical characterization assays have been developed, see preliminary results, Figures 1-2.
+Our current enzyme, moLRP, shows remarkable activity against the QS molecules of P. fluorescens, with an optimized activity at pH 8 and high stability at high temperatures, but with a 50% loss of its residual activity at temperatures below 55°C. Therefore, considering that milk and dairy products have lower pH values, around 6.7, and are kept at low temperatures, using moLRP to inhibit milk spoilage requires its optimization under these conditions.
+For this, we will use directed enzyme evolution, a well-established method in the Afriat-Jurnou group, in multiple iterations to engineer variants with optimized efficiency in lower pH and broad temperature ranges.
+For this, genetic libraries based on moLRP lactonase will be constructed using “GeneMorph II Random” mutagenesis calibrated to produce an average of 4-5 non-synonymous mutations in the coding region, thereby diversifying the sequence of moLRP.
+Following the mutagenic PCR, libraries will be cloned into a pMal-c2x expression vector and, following verification, the resulting plasmids will be transformed into E. coli-BL21 (DE3) cells, and plated on LB plates.
+In each round of screening, approximately 600 randomly chosen single colonies will be picked to inoculate 500 μl LB and will be grown overnight at 37oC with shaking in 96-well deep-well plates.
+The overnight cultures will be used to inoculate (1:20 dilution) 500 μl of the same media in 96-well deep-well plates.
+Following induction with IPTG, cultures will be grown overnight at 30oC.
+Following overnight expression, the cells will be lysed for library screening with 0.1 mM thio-buthyl-γ-butyric-lactone (TBBL), using 5,5′-dithiobis 2-nitrobenzoic acid (DTNB) as a free thiol indicator (Ellman's reagent), at a pH level lower than the pH optimum observed for the moLRP, which is 8, as shown in the preliminary results.
+Screening at lower pH will be gradual, starting from pH 7.5, with lowering of the pH of the activity buffer by 0.5 in each round.
+From each round, the encoding genes of several variants with 2-fold increase in activity will be used as a starting point for the next round of mutagenesis and screening.
+Following several rounds of evolution, aimed at obtaining variants with pH optimum in the range of 6, the most promising variants will be sent for sequencing, recombinant expression on a large scale, purification and biochemical characterization as described in Aim 3.
+All the biochemical characterization assays have been developed; see preliminary results, Figures 1-2.

-Aim-2: Engineering of peptides that will bind Aprx and inhibits its catalytic activity
+Aim 2: Engineering of peptides that will bind AprX and inhibit its catalytic activity